-By means of the applied precipitation correction, NSE values for almost all catchments slightly improve as compared to the model run using uncorrected precipitation, with values of around or above 0.8, with the exception of two small catchments with very low glacierization (as the runoff module is specifically designed for glacierized catchments it is expected to perform worse in catchments with no or low glacierization).
-However, for most catchments even the use of uncorrected precipitation leads to comparatively high NSE values.
-This is typical for catchments with a strong runoff seasonality: the fact that NSE uses the mean observed runoff as reference makes it a rather inefficient skill score in these cases - high NSE values can be obtained as soon as the seasonality is represented in the model, regardless if smaller scale fluctuations are misrepresented (Schaeffi and Gupta, 2007).
+By means of the applied precipitation correction, NSE values for almost all catchments slightly improve as compared to the model run using uncorrected precipitation, with values of around or above 0.8, with the exception of two small catchments with

+- 5 as the seasonality is represented in the model, regardless if smaller scale fluctuations are misrepresented (Schaefli and Gupta, 2007).
 Looking at benchmark efficiency BE, variations between catchments as well as the effects of the applied precipitation correction are much more pronounced.
 Using corrected precipitation significantly increases BE in almost all catchments in both the calibration and validation period.
-Despite using corrected precipitation, in the two smallest and least glacierized gauged catchments BE values are below zero, indicating that the multiannual mean per calendar day and hour as predictor would be better than the model.
+Despite using corrected precipitation, in the two smallest and least glacierized gauged catchments BE values are below zero, indicating that the multiannual mean per calendar day and hour as predictor would be - 10 better than the model.
 When looking not only at the respective single best-performing parameter set (with regard to eq.
 (11)) for each catchment but at a range of similarly performing parameter sets, it shows that similarly performing parameter sets result in a remarkably large spread of BE (results shown in the supplementary material).
 However, the best-performing parameter sets in terms of eq.
-(11) are also among the best-performing sets in terms of BE.

-The total runoff volume bias PBIAS is (absolutely) smaller for the model runs with uncorrected precipitation (with runoff on average underestimated by approx. 5 % in both the calibration and the validation period) than when corrected precipitation is used, where runoff is on average overestimated by 6.4 % and 15.6 %, respectively, with even higher values for the two largest catchments.
+(11) are also among the best-performing sets in terms of BE. - The total runoff volume bias PBIAS is (absolutely) smaller for the model runs with uncorrected precipitation (with runoff on average underestimated by approx. 5 % in both the calibration and the validation period) than when corrected precipitation is used, where runoff is on average overestimated by 6.4 % and 15.6 %, respectively, with even higher values for the two largest catchments.
 This can also be seen in fig. 16, which also illustrates that underestimated precipitation amounts are compensated by increased ice melt amounts in the model runs using uncorrected precipitation.
-The calibration criterion NSE $V$ (eq.
+The calibration criterion NSE_V (eq.
 (11), values not shown in table 7) shows little variation in all catchments, with mean values between 0.74 and 0.79 for both runs (uncorrected vs. corrected) and in both the calibration and validation period.